Decentralized MIMO Systems with Imperfect CSI using LMMSE Receivers: Numerical Results

 Here, $d_s$ and $\phi$ denote the receive antenna spacing and angular spread, respectively, $\eta$ represents the mean angle, and $\delta$ denotes the root-mean-square angle spread.
 In the simulation, we set $\BR_j = \BC(\eta_j, \delta_j, 1)$ with $\eta_j = (\frac{j}{180 M})^{\circ}$ and $\delta_j = 10^\circ + (\frac{j}{M10})^{\circ}$.
 The parameter $\rho_k$ is set as $\rho_k = \frac{\sigma^2}{N_k}$ and $\BZ_k$ is set according to \eqref{Eq_MMSE_parameters_Z} for each $k \in [K]$.

-\textbf{Approximation of SINR: } Fig. \ref{Fig1_SINR} illustrates the SINR with different linear fusion schemes.
+{ \textbf{Approximation of SINR: } Fig. \ref{Fig1_SINR} illustrates the SINR with different linear fusion schemes.
 The system dimensions are set as $N = 32$, $M = 12$, $K = 2$, and $\mathcal{N}_2 = (10, 22)$.
-The red line and the black dotted line represent the results of centralized LMMSE and LFCC with $\Balpha = [0.5, 0.5]^T$, respectively.
+The red line and the two dotted lines represent the results of centralized LMMSE and LFCC, respectively.
+The fusion parameter is set as \eqref{Eq_LFCC1} for LFCC-1 and \eqref{Eq_LFCC2} for LFCC-2, respectively.
+It is shown that centralized LMMSE performs better than the three decentralized schemes.
 By comparing the results with MC simulations, we can observe that the approximation results in Theorem \ref{Thm_Asym_SINR_opt} are accurate.
 By comparing the results of LFSC and LFOC, it can be observed that LFSC is highly efficient.
-Furthermore, Fig. \ref{Fig1_SINR} shows that when the antenna partition is unbalanced, using LFCC will lead to performance degradation.
+Furthermore, Fig. \ref{Fig1_SINR} shows that when the antenna partition is unbalanced, using LFCC will lead to performance degradation.}